grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 "Fuck you, ya dominating fuckin' cow.
 This is delicate fuckin' work here and you're up on there in the control room sloshing the whole fuckin' boat back and forth.
 And it needs fucking time.
 The hull's got hundreds of tiny cracks.
 It's split open the way ya might break off a piece of cheese --- tiny cracks all the fuckin' way along.
 If it were one big crack it would be much fucking simpler.
 Hand me that fuckin' patch piece by your feet."

 Percy spat, and her spit tasted oily and gritty.
 She handed Chips the flat piece of sheet steel, which was coated with a slippery residue.
 Chips held it against the side of the hull and pulled a hammer from a loop on her waders.
 She hammered it against the side of the hull with heavy, ringing smacks, shaping it to the interior curve of the boat.
 Percy was sure she could hear the ring of the hammer traveling along the steel pressure hull all the way to the stern.
 She could imagine the sound going out into the water, which felt like a violation of her basic instinct to always keep her submarine quiet.
-It hardly mattered, though, since those their pursuers would already know their location anyway.
+It hardly mattered, though, since their pursuers would already know their location anyway.

 Chips took her now appropriately curved piece of patch steel and submerged herself in the filth again.